veryl-lang/veryl/book/src/01_introduction.md

 SystemVerilog has very complicated syntax (see IEEE Std 1800-2017 Annex A).
 This causes difficulty of SystemVerilog tool implementation.
-So Veryl should have simple syntax to parse.
+Veryl keeps simple syntax to make tool implementation easier.
+So explicit syntax with keyword and symbol is adopted instead of context dependent syntax and shorthand notation.
 For example, "off-side rule" like Python, "automatic semicolon insertion" like ECMAScript / Go will not be supported.

 SystemVerilog has various syntax.
 Some syntaxes are inherited from Verilog, and some syntaxes are added from SystemVerilog.